JohnMwashuma/animal-breed-classifier/README.md

 ---
 The last feature is to define, train and run a model entirely in the browser.

 Here data is splitted into a training set and a test set.
-The reason for this is that we’re going to use our training set to train our algorithm and our test set to check the accuracy of our predictions, to validate if our model is ready to be used or needs to be tweaked.
+The training set is used to train the algorithm and the test set is used to check the accuracy of our predictions.

 Good example is here: https://ktncm.codesandbox.io/